 AT&T – Starting at $65/mo

-Stand-alone AT&T plans with unlimited data didn’t exist until Verizon decided to launch it own plan once again.
+Stand-alone AT&T unlimited data plans didn’t exist until Verizon decided to launch it own plan once again.
 Now, new AT&T subscribers can choose from two such plans, along with three more bundle plans if they also want to add the company’s DirectTV or DirecTV Now television service (AT&T acquired DirecTV for $49 billion in 2014).
 All of AT&T’s unlimited plans are generally geared towards families and friends rather than individual users.

 AT&T Unlimited Choice Enhanced plan

 The AT&T Unlimited Choice Enhanced plan is the cheapest of the carrier’s stand alone smartphone plans with “unlimited” data.
 The company charges $60 a month for just one line, and $115 a month for two lines, $140 a month for three lines and $160 a month for four lines.
 Each additional line can be added for $20 a month, for up to 10 lines.